 Early diagnosis and treatment of cancer patients could be helped by new imaging technology that sheds light on the effectiveness of immunotherapy drugs.

-Researchers say the fluorescent probe can track how tumours are responding to the drugs, which harness the body’s immune system to fight disease.
+Researchers say the fluorescent probe – developed and tested using mice and human cells – can track how tumours are responding to the drugs, which harness the body’s immune system to fight disease.

 The light-sensitive technology is able to detect which key immune cells – a small group known as T cells – are involved in attacking tumours.

 T cells generate a toxic protein known as granzyme B, which can kill cancer cells.
 This protein can also chop the probe in half and release a fluorescent light signal, which lets scientists know that the immune system is fighting against the cancer.

 A team from the University of Edinburgh says the approach will assist clinicians in the development of treatment plans.